kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 = 100 points awarded to the owner of the F1 drivers who has both F1 drivers involved in the same crash / incident, resulting in both drivers receiving a DNF classification.
 Other drivers may be involved in the crash / incident as well, it does not need to be limitied to the two teammates.
 It is possible to combine this with the constructors version of the carnage bonus for a 200 point bonus.

-### Team Earned Points
+### Constructor Earned Points

 #### Fastest Pit Stop

-= 10 points for the team with the fastest pit stop.
+= 10 points for the constructor with the fastest pit stop.
 This bonus will be earned every race.
-If two teams tie, both teams get full points.
+If two constructors tie, both constructors get full points.

 #### Highest Average Finishing Position

-= 10 points for the team with the highest average fnishing position between the two drivers.
+= 10 points for the constructors with the highest average fnishing position between the two drivers.
 This bonus will be earned every race.
-If two teams tie, both teams get full points.
+If two constructors tie, both constructors get full points.

 > **Example**
 >